 3] Run Hardware and Device Troubleshooter

-Windows offer a built-in hardware troubleshooter which can fix most of the common issues related to any hardware.
-You will have to help out the wizard by telling a bit about the problem, but it should resolve if the issue is not out of the way.
+Windows offer a built-in hardware troubleshooter that can fix most of the common issues related to any hardware.
+You will have to help out the wizard by telling them a bit about the problem, but it should resolve if the issue is not out of the way.

 You can launch the hardware troubleshooter using the following from Windows Terminal or Run prompt with admin permission.

 msdt.exe -id DeviceDiagnostic

 Once done, check if the file explorer shows the drive in File Explorer.

 If you are using an old hard drive, it is possible that the drivers haven’t been downloaded and configured.
 You will need to check with the Device Manager and determine if any drive has a yellow exclamation mark.